Battle of Karbala (1991)

-The Battle of Karbala was a battle which was fought during the 1991 uprisings in Iraq which followed the Gulf War.
+The Battle of Karbala was fought during the 1991 uprisings in Iraq which followed the Gulf War.
 The battle started after demoralized troops throughout Iraq began to rebel against Saddam Hussein.
 From 5 to 19 March 1991, the city of Karbala became a chaotic battlefield as the result of bitter fighting between the insurgents and the Iraqi Republican Guard.
 After the failure of the uprising, citizens were killed in large numbers.
 Parts of the city were nearly leveled.

 Prelude

 In the years leading up to the Gulf War, the city of Karbala boasted that it had a population of over 150,000 inhabitants.
 Tourists from Africa all the way to Pakistan flocked to the city in order to go on pilgrimages to the Imam Husayn Shrine.
-In the months of the Gulf War, the city was carefully avoided by the Coalition during its bombing campaign due to the significance of its mosques.
+In the months of the Gulf War, the city was carefully spared by the Coalition during its bombing campaign due to the significance of its mosques.
 The city suffered little damage throughout the war in general.

-In the days leading up to the uprising, some believed that agents from Iran moved in amongst the population for the future purpose of channeling an Islamic revolution; an unsubstantiated claim which the Ba'athist regime was all too eager to propagate as part of its attempt to discredit the uprising.
+In the days leading up to the uprising, some believed that agents from Iran moved into the city and hid amongst its population for the future purpose of channeling an Islamic revolution; an unsubstantiated claim which the Ba'athist regime was all too eager to propagate as part of its attempt to discredit the uprising.
 Finally, on 1 March, the uprising began in the southern city of Basra.
 With this, the tides of revolt spread throughout Iraq, from the southern marshes to the Kurdish mountains.